cloudfoundry/cf-acceptance-tests/README.md

 * `async_service_operation_timeout` (only relevant for the `services` test group): Time (in seconds) to wait for an asynchronous service operation to complete.
 * `test_password`: Used to set the password for the test user.
 This may be needed if your CF installation has password policies.
 * `timeout_scale`: Used primarily to scale default timeouts for test setup and teardown actions (e.g. creating an org) as opposed to main test actions (e.g. pushing an app).
+* `isolation_segment_name`: Name of the isolation segment to use for the isolation segments test.
 * `staticfile_buildpack_name` [See below](#buildpack-names).
 * `java_buildpack_name` [See below](#buildpack-names).
 * `ruby_buildpack_name` [See below](#buildpack-names).